 Bonds Provide Liquidity at a Reasonable Cost

 Bonds are liquid, publicly traded instruments that are generally traded over the counter (OTC) through dealers.
-Transaction costs are not standardized like they are for equities that are traded on an exchange.
-Instead, transaction costs are embedded into the dealer's bid-offer spread and typically have a minimal impact on prices for liquid investment-grade bonds.
+Transaction costs are not standardized like they are for equities that trade on an exchange.
+Instead, transaction costs are embedded into the dealer's bid-offer spread and typically have a minimal impact on liquid investment grade bond prices.

 Non-cashable/non-redeemable GICs are almost always required to be held until maturity.
 To break a contract early, you would have to demonstrate significant financial hardship, and even then, there is no guarantee that an issuing financial institution would let you redeem.
 If the issuer does agree to break the contract, there are usually substantial penalties which often include the loss of some or all of your accrued interest.